skyx20/dictionary-extension/readme.md

 If you want to add it to your browser, follow the steps:

 - `npm run build`
-- go to "manage extensions" in your browser
+- Go to "manage extensions" in your browser
-- activate "developer mode"
+- Activate "developer mode"
-- click on "load Unpacked"
+- Click on "load Unpacked"
 - Search the path to '.output/chrome-mv3' (if you're using chrome) in the main folder.
 - That's it. 😊